-I stayed in a Bed and Breakfast Place called LemonHouse, as mentioned earlier the place cost me as a single occupant £50 for two nights, but I had a referral link which saved me half – you can also use my referral link and save £15 from your future booking.
+I stayed in a Bed and Breakfast Place called LemonHouse, as mentioned earlier the place cost me as a single occupant £50 for two nights, but I had a referral link which saved me half, yay!

 It was clean, I had my own little terrace, and I shared the bathroom with the other two rooms on the floor.
 The house has 3 levels, and each of them has its own private bathroom for that floor.

 There is full use of the kitchen which was handy on my second night as I bought some food in a local supermarket and prepared both dinner and breakfast the following morning by myself.